-A. Continuing to provide the youth population located in rural East Fresno County with the Young Adult Services program at both Proteus' Selma and Sanger Service Centers which help us to enhance our outreach efforts due to the long-term familiarity these communities have with our organization and its' employees.
-Additionally, Proteus' YAS staff members will utilize Parlier's Youth Centers of America and Orange Cove's Community Center as Satellite offices as-needed to ease transportation issues for those program participants residing in towns like Parlier and Orange Cove have access to our Young Adult Services program.
+In addition, by continuing to provide the youth population located in rural East Fresno County with the Young Adult Services program at both Proteus' Selma and Sanger Service Centers which help us to enhance our outreach efforts due to the long-term familiarity these communities have with our organization and its' employees.
+Proteus' YAS staff members will utilize Parlier's Youth Centers of America and Orange Cove's Community Center as Satellite offices as-needed as an additional strategy to address transportation issues for those program participants residing in towns like Parlier and Orange Cove ensuring that they have access to our Young Adult Services program.
 In an effort to better serve the East Fresno County Young Adult population, Proteus YAS staff will be available during non-traditional hours such as evenings and weekends.
 Proteus' list of service centers and satellite offices include: